rgrams/rendercam/README.md

 end
 ```

 This is the default follow lerp function used by all cameras.
 Feel free to overwrite it if you need different behavior.
+If you need more complex control or different behavior for each camera, you should ignore Rendercam's follow feature and move your cameras directly, as you would any other game object.

 _PARAMETERS_
 * __curPos__ <kbd>vector3</kbd> - The camera's current position, local to its parent.